vijaymathew/nex/docs/md/COMPILER_FEATURE_GAP.md

 Based on complexity and impact, these are natural next steps:

 1. Further debug-info tightening such as more precise block-scoped local live ranges where the current first-use/last-use tables are still conservative
+2. Continued reduction of runtime-helper boundaries where direct lowering would materially improve maintainability or observability
+3. Ongoing hardening of compiled-default REPL behavior through soak, parity, and debugger workflow coverage